truongconghiep/SFND_2D_Feature_Tracking/writeup.md

 |BRISK    | 1437|	1371|	1381|	1336|	1303|	1370|	1396|	1382|	1462|	1422|

 ### 8. Matched keypoints
+Number of detected keypoints in the region of interest (on preceding vehicle) are shown in tables belows
 #### SHITOMASI detector
      BRISK	0	85	80	73	77	74	70	79	81	73
      BRIEF	0	97	93	92	89	94	93	86	92	86